simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### sqlauth
   * Fixed a bug that rendered the module useless due to missing use-statements.

+### saml
+  * Fixed a bug where the contacts were not in the displayed metadata on the federation page.

 ## Version 1.19.1

 Released 2021-04-29